UniMath/agda-unimath/src/foundation-core/pullbacks.lagda.md

 {{#concept "pullback cone" Disambiguation="types" Agda=is-pullback}}.
 Although
 this concept is captured by
-[the universal property of the pullback](foundation-core.universal-property-pullbacks.md), this is a large proposition, which is not suitable for all purposes.
+[the universal property of the pullback](foundation-core.universal-property-pullbacks.md), that is a large proposition, which is not suitable for all purposes.
 Therefore, as our main definition of a pullback cone we consider the
 {{#concept "small predicate of being a pullback" Agda=is-pullback}}: given the existence of the [standard pullback type](foundation.standard-pullbacks.md)